DirkToewe/SelX/README.md

 SelX is an exploratory project that compares the performance and efficiency of different [Selection Algorithms](https://en.wikipedia.org/wiki/Selection_algorithm).
 As a baseline the algorithms are also compared to `java.util.Arrays.sort`.
+The benchmark results for random uniform boxed Double inputs can be found [here](https://dirktoewe.github.io/SelX/benchmark_boxed.html).
 SelX implements multiple evolutions of the following Selection Algorithms:

 <dl>
 <dt>Bubble Select<dd>